dodona-edu/judge-prolog/README.md

 keys can be inclused in the `evaluation` directive:

 - `cutallowed`: A boolean value indicationg if cuts are allowed (default false)
-- `predefined`: List of predefined predicates in `Name/Arrity` form, if this is set, `check:check` will be executed (may be the empty list)
+- `predefined`: List of predefined predicates in `Name/Arity` form, if this is set, `check:check` will be executed (may be the empty list)

-The checkCheat test is always executed, it looks for ocurrences of `dodonaevaluate` and marks them as errorous.
+The checkCheat test is always executed, it looks for ocurrences of `dodonaevaluate` and marks them as erronous.

 example config